apnadkarni/blt/man/datatable.rst

 **blt::datatable names** ?\ *pattern* ...\ ?

   Returns the names of all datatable objects.
-If one or more *pattern* arguments is provided, then the any datatables whose name matches *pattern* will be listed.
+If one or more *pattern* arguments are provided, then the names of any datatable matching *pattern* will be returned. *Pattern* is a glob-style pattern.

 REFERENCING ROWS AND COLUMNS
 ============================

-Row and columns in a *datatable* object may be referred by either their index, label, or tag.
+Row and columns in a *datatable* object may be referred to by either their index, label, or tag.

- *index*
+ **index**
    The number of the row or column.
 Row and column indices start from 0.
    The index of a row or column may change as rows or columns are added, deleted, moved, or sorted.

- *label*
+ **label**
    The label of the row or column.
 Each row and column has a label.
    Labels should not be numbers (to distinguish them from indices).
 Row and column labels are distinct.
 There can be duplicate row or column labels.

- @*tag*
+ @\ **tag**
    A tag is a string associated with a row or column.
-They are a useful of grouping rows and columns.
+They are a useful for referring to groups of rows or columns.
 Columns and rows can have any number of tags associated with them.
 To use a tag you prefix it with a '@' character.
 This distinguishes tags from labels.
-There are two built-in
-   tags: "all" and "end".
+There are two built-in tags: "all" and "end".
 Every row and column have the tag "all".
 The last row and column in the table have the tag "end".
 Row and column tags are distinct.
 Tags may be empty (associated with no rows or columns).
+A tag may refer to multiple rows or columns.

-If the row or column specifier is an integer then it is assumed to refer to a row or column index.
-But you can also distinguish between indices, labels and tables by prefixing them with "index:", "label:", or "tag:".
+If the row or column specifier is an integer then it is assumed to be a row or column index.
+Likewise, if the specifier starts with an "@", it assumed to be a tag.
+You can also distinguish indices, labels and tables by prefixing them with "index:", "label:", or "tag:".

 You can refer to multiple rows or columns in a tag (such as 'all') or label.
 Some datatable commands only operate on a single row or column at a time; if *tag* or *label* refer to multiple rows or columns, then an error is generated.

-.. _datatable_operations:

 DATATABLE OPERATIONS
 ====================

 Once you create a datatable object, you can use its TCL command to query or modify it.
 The general form of the command is

   *tableName* *operation* ?\ *arg* *arg* ...\ ?

 Both *operation* and its arguments determine the exact behavior of the command.
-The operations available for datatables are listed below.
+The operations available for *datatables* are listed below.

 *tableName* **add** *srcTable* ?\ *switches* ...\ ?

-  Adds the rows from *srcTable* to the bottom of *tableName*.
-Columns are matched by their labels.
-New columns are automatically created.
-For example if *tableName* doesn't have a column labeled "foo", one will be created.
-The column tags are also copied. *Switches* can be any of the following:
+  Adds the rows from *srcTable* to the bottom of *tableName*. *SrcTable* is another datatable.
+Source and destination columns are matched by their labels.
+New columns are automatically created in *tableName* is they don't already exist.
+Column tags are also copied. *Switches* can be any of the following:

   **-columns** *columnList*
     Specifies the subset of columns from *srcTable* to add.
 By default